 1st Temple Street Night Market – Food in Hong Kong

-Situated in the centre of Kowloon, the market is very easy to reach by bus and train.
+Located in the middle of Kowloon, the market is very easy to reach by bus and train.
 A typical Asian night market, perfectly adapted to the needs of tourists.
 From charging cables for the latest iPhone to Chinese tea services and the usual souvenirs, there is everything a tourist’s heart desires.
-The prices seemed to be moderate, but haggling is still worthwhile.
+The prices already seemed moderate, but haggling is still worthwhile.

-But what is really interesting are the restaurants around it, partly located in small dark alleyways and very simply arranged.
-Nothing for lovers of hygiene and probably also not for sensitive animal lovers, as the way sea animals are kept can be disturbing.
-In front of the restaurants there are basins with live animals, waiting for their preparation.
-The crabs are supposed to be delicious.
+But the really interesting thing are the restaurants around it, partly located in small dark alleys and very simply furnished.
+Not for cleanliness fanatics and probably not for sensitive animal lovers, because species-appropriate husbandry of marine animals looks different.
+In front of the restaurants are vats with live animals – waiting to be prepared.
+The crabs are supposed to be fantastic.

-Probably one of Hong Kong’s most affordable attractions.
-You can also take one of the beautiful junks with a tourist program, but to cross quickly through Victoria Harbour with one of the ferries is impressive.
-Specially at night, when the skyline is brightly illuminated.
-It costs a few cents only!
+Probably one of the most affordable attractions in Hong Kong.
+You can also take one of the beautiful junks with a tourist program, but quickly crossing Victoria Harbour on one of the ferries is impressive.
+Especially at night, when the skyline is brightly lit.
+Costs only a few cents, and always goes.

-Stanley is located a little outside of downtown, but with the bus line 6, the trip there is very easy.
-Past the most beautiful beaches of Hong Kong like Repulse Bay, along the serpentines between the tropical mountains.
+A bit out of the city center is Stanley, but with the bus line 6 even the trip there flies by.
+Passing the most beautiful beaches of Hong Kong such as Repulse Bay, along the serpentines between the tropical mountains.

-Stanley itself is a pretty little town, with cafes and restaurants on a beach promenade and a small mall.
-Perfect for a change from the noisy city.
-Stanley is especially known for its market – once an insider tip for bargain hunters, now more of a tourist market like everywhere else.
-Anyway, I’d definitely recommend a trip there.
+Stanley itself is a pretty little town, with cafes and restaurants on a boardwalk and a small mall.
+Perfect to get away from the noisy city.
+Stanley is also known for its market – once an insider’s tip for bargain hunters, now more of a tourist market like everywhere else.
+Anyway, it’s still beautiful.